-Nifty, Sensex lose ground, bond yields rise as RBI cuts rates
+Nifty, Sensex slide, bond yields rise after RBI cuts rates

-BENGALURU (Reuters) - Indian stock indexes fell and bond yields rose on Friday, after the Reserve Bank of India (RBI) cut interest rates for the fifth time this year as expected, in a bid to boost growth in Asia’s third-largest economy.
+BENGALURU (Reuters) - Indian stocks reversed course to trade lower and bond yields rose on Friday, after the Reserve Bank of India (RBI) cut interest rates for the fifth time this year as expected, in a bid to boost growth in Asia’s third-largest economy.

-Both indexes had risen roughly 0.4% each earlier on Friday before the rate cuts were announced.
+Both indexes had risen roughly 0.4% each earlier in the day before the rate cuts were announced.

 The benchmark 10-year bond yield IN072629G=CC rose 5 basis points to 6.64% after the central bank’s announcement.

-The RBI maintained its “accommodative” stance while announcing the rate cuts and said it would keep that position “as long as it is necessary” to revive economic growth, while ensuring inflation remains within target.
+The RBI maintained its “accommodative” stance and said it would keep that position “as long as it is necessary” to revive economic growth, while ensuring inflation remains within target.

 The six-member monetary policy committee (MPC) cut the repo rate INREPO=ECI by 25 basis points to 5.15%, in line with expectations.
-The reverse repo rate INRREP=ECI was reduced to 4.9%.
+The reverse repo rate INRREP=ECI was reduced to 4.9%. [nL3N26P1JS]

+“The 25-basis-point cut was the lowest that was expected by equity market participants,” said Kunj Bansal, chief investment officer at Acepro Advisors in Mumbai, adding that he had hoped for at least a 40-bp reduction to bring down real interest rates.

 India’s economy grew by just 5% in the June quarter, its slowest pace in more than five years, prompting the government to take measures aimed at boosting growth.